franciscoguemes/DbWS/README.md

 Once the user has decided in which project is he/she going to work, then DbWS will do the following:

-- Based on the chosen context, DbWS will set up your environmnet for the chosen task, this may include:
+- Based on the chosen context, DbWS will set up your environment for the chosen task, this may include:
 	- Open browsers
 	- Start the IDE